 Using the pre-action benchmark data from the beginning of the mission and any relevant outside pre-existing data, we can compare the results to determine if progress has been made.

-It’s wise to look at both individual data points and aggregate the data for big-picture analysis.
+It’s wise to look at individual data points and aggregate them for big-picture analysis.
 Each data point is an opportunity to see what specific areas need attention.
-Aggregated data can give me a sense of whether my organization is meeting its goals overall.
+Aggregated data can give me a sense of whether my organization meets its goals.

 Step 6: Use the Analytics to Further the Social Impact Mission

-Understanding the metrics can help my organization learn to improve to create even more positive change.
-After a thorough review of the data, the results can enhance or redirect social change.
+Understanding the metrics can help my organization learn to improve and create even more positive change.
+After thoroughly reviewing the data, the results can enhance or redirect social change.

 When the metrics are met or exceeded, they may increase the involvement or number of stakeholders, giving our organization more support to carry out its mission.

-Meeting social change goals may also increase our organization’s customer base or fundraising capabilities to increase the resources available to commit to our cause.
+Meeting social change goals may also increase our organization’s customer base or fundraising capabilities, increasing the resources available to commit to our cause.

 Related Resources